basaandewiel/basaandewiel.github.io/_posts/2024-02-24-Wireguard_on_openwrt_behind_isp_router.md

   * add new tunnel by clicking on '+' sign, and scan the QR code
   * edit the new tunnel to check the settings
     * set DNS to 9.9.9.9
+    * set AllowedIPs to 192.168.1.0/24 #the address range of the subnet that should be reachable via wg.
+If you want all traffic to be routed via wg, the fill in `0.0.0.0/0`  for IPv4.
     * set endpoint to `<your public ip address>:51820`

 If you want to add more peers, then each peer must have a unique IP-address; So the next peer could have address `10.0.0.03/32`.
 After you added a new client following the above procedure, and assigning a unique IP-address, you have to restart the network `/etc/init.d/network restart`, then activate the connection at the client, and check on openwrt via `wg` whether you see the newly added client.